Dynamic scheduling in a partially fluid, partially lossy queueing system: Performance Characterization under the SFJ limit

-Finally, we note that while our performance characterization is derived under the SFJ limit, we show in Section~\ref{sec:pareto} that they provide accurate approximations of the performance experienced in the pre-limit.
+We note that while our performance characterization is derived under the SFJ limit, we show in Section~\ref{sec:pareto} that they provide accurate approximations of the performance experienced in the pre-limit.
 The remainder of this section is devoted to highlighting the main steps in the proofs of Theorems~\ref{Thm_Lim_SD_Conv} and~\ref{Thm_tau}.
 Most details are relegated to Appendix~\ref{Appendix_tolerant}.
 The proof of Theorem~\ref{Thm_PB} is presented in Appendix~\ref{Appendix_eager}.
+The proof of Theorem~\ref{Thm_withou_A1} can be found in Appendix~\ref{app:withoutA1}.